publiccodenet/SpaceCraft/Notes/README-SCRIPTS.md

-# CraftSpace Scripts
+# SpaceCraft Scripts

-This document provides an overview of the various scripts used throughout the CraftSpace project, with a focus on build tools, data processing, and automation.
+This document provides an overview of the various scripts used throughout the SpaceCraft project, with a focus on build tools, data processing, and automation.

 ## Overview

-CraftSpace uses a collection of scripts to manage:
+SpaceCraft uses a collection of scripts to manage:

 1. **Content Processing** - Downloading and transforming Internet Archive content
 2. **Build Automation** - Compiling and packaging application components